google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Before I went to my friend's house, I prepared what I needed so the project was all ready to be assembled when I got there.
 This is what I did at home (I put the Stampin' Up! item numbers after each supply for you to make ordering easier, if you are thinking of making a similar decoration.
 Some items go on the Retired List pretty quickly so if you try to order them and can't, that will be why.
 Lots are standard items and alternative supplies will be available though):

-1. Cut six sheets of Winter Frost 12" x 12" designer series paper or paper of your choice into 1/2" strips, then cut a 'v' into the end of each strip
+1. Cut six sheets of Winter Frost 12" x 12" designer series paper (retired) or designer series paper of your choice into 1/2" strips, then cut a 'v' into the end of each strip.
+I chose designer series paper with silver embossing on it.

 5. Cut one sheet each of Island Indigo, Smokey Slate and Pool Party A4 cardstock into 1/2" strips and notch each end of each strip with a 'v'

-7. Used my bone folder (102300) to curl each /12" strip of designer series paper and cardstock.
+7. I used my bone folder (102300) to curl each /12" strip of designer series paper and cardstock.
 You need to find the middle of each strip and curl one end from the middle, then curl the other end from the middle

 8. Found my hot glue gun and spare hot glue sticks